Fall is upon us! And what better way to usher in the crisper autumn days than with some apple picking in Cincinnati?

 When does apple picking season start in Ohio?

-Apples in Ohio are usually ready to pick as early as September 1st and through the end of October.
+Apple picking in Ohio typically starts as early as September 1st and goes through the end of October.
 Sometimes, you’ll be able to find them as early as July and August.
-And with summer 2020 being as hot as it is, we have a feeling this might be the case!

 Tips for Apple Picking

 - Wear outdoor boots or shoes that are okay to get muddy

 - Keep some extra towels in your car to wipe off any dirt and mud when you’re done at the orchard, or to place on your car seats for the drive home